hzd1719/Lottery/README.md

 ## About

-This code is to creata a proveably random smart contract lottery.
+This code is designed to create a provably random smart contract lottery.

-## What we want it to do?
+## What do we want it to do?

-1. Users can tner by paying for a ticket
+1. Users can enter by paying for a ticket.
    1.1.
-The ticket fees are going to go to the winner during the draw
+The ticket fees will be awarded to the winner during the draw.

-2. After X period of time, the lottery will automatically draw a winner 2.1.
-And this will be done programatically
+2. After X period of time, the lottery will automatically select a winner.
+   2.1.
+This will be done programmatically.

-3. Using Chainlink VRF & Chainlink Automation
+3. Using Chainlink VRF & Chainlink Automation.
    3.1.
 Chainlink VRF -> Randomness
    3.2.
-Chainlink Automation -> Time based trigger
+Chainlink Automation -> Time-based trigger

 ## Foundry

-**Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**
+**Foundry is a blazingly fast, portable, and modular toolkit for Ethereum application development written in Rust.**

 Foundry consists of:

--   **Forge**: Ethereum testing framework (like Truffle, Hardhat and DappTools).
+-   **Forge**: Ethereum testing framework (like Truffle, Hardhat, and DappTools).
--   **Cast**: Swiss army knife for interacting with EVM smart contracts, sending transactions and getting chain data.
+-   **Cast**: Swiss army knife for interacting with EVM smart contracts, sending transactions, and getting chain data.
 -   **Anvil**: Local Ethereum node, akin to Ganache, Hardhat Network.
 -   **Chisel**: Fast, utilitarian, and verbose solidity REPL.